Lessons I'm Taking Into 2019

 When you care for others, you may allow yourself to try to be everything people want you to.
 Sometimes even to the point of forgetting what your needs are (not healthy, don't do it)!
 That's not your job!
 (Go back to lesson #2) You're likely to get confused or second guess yourself.
 Don't allow yourself to only meet the needs of others to the point of complicating your spiritual and moral compass.

-What a year, right?
+What a year, right🥵?
 These were just some of the lessons I was able to learn from others and from my own experiences this year.
-Some of these were just realizations or deeper learning nevertheless, I'm taking these lessons into 2019 with me!
+Some of these were just realizations and we're deepened through new hellos and good-byes.
+I'm taking these lessons into 2019 with me!
 What is it that the Bible says again?
 Oh right:

 “Be careful that you don’t forget the Lord your God by failing to keep his commands, ordinances, and statutes that I am giving you today.